 For example, with federal student loans, you have a grace period of six months from the time you graduate or stop going to school until you have to begin repayment; whereas with many private student loans, you often have to make payments toward the loan while you are still in school.

 You should weigh the pros and cons of both federal and private loans BEFORE you choose to just go through with one or the other.
+You might also want to check out the great guide by CreditDonkey on how to getting rid of your student loans once and for all.

-Student loans are a great option when you cannot afford to pay for all of your schooling.
+Student loans are a great option when you cannot afford to pay for all of your education.
 Federal and private loans are available to students, but you may find that one option is better.
 The above myths are just that—myths—and you should consider them carefully before you believe them.

 If you are interested in obtaining student loans for your schooling, contact your financial aid counselor to discuss your options.